R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank02/FdF/README.md

   Notice that the actual libraries are stored in a specialized variable, `LDLIBS`, implicitly used by the linker

-#### NOTE: The Makefile present in this project extracts, compiles, and archives the desired library into a folder next to the source code.
+#### NOTE: The **Makefile** present in this project extracts, compiles, and archives the desired library into a new folder next to the source code.
+The *Linux* version searches for it in `resources/`, while the *Mac* version—the actual version evaluated in class—expects the compressed file in the main directory.
+If these options are not convenient, it is but a simple thing to edit the definition of the `TARMLX` variable.

+---

+## TODO

+Unfortunately, this project was rushed 25 hours before *Blackhole Absorption* and banishment from 42Barcelona.
+Some features that would have secured a 5/5 *bonus* evaluation had been projected, but had to be dismissed for lack of time:

+- Rotations, nicely coded with quaternions

+- ON/OFF toggle for the visibility of hidden wires

+- Cycle between all eight octants for the direction of the isometric projection

+- Some conic perspective with two additional keys to control distance from viewer.
+Perhaps with anoher pair of keys to play with the focal length as well

+- On-screen data annotations for the user, again with some ON/OFF toggle.
+Perhaps some *help* screen too